-How to Edit Large GoPro HD/4K Video with GoPro Studio?
+Part 3.
+How to Edit GoPro Videos with GoPro Studio?

 Once you've downloaded GoPro Studio installer on your PC or Mac, simply install it following the onscreen instructions.
 Once finished, you can follow our guide below to edit GoPro video.
 Here we take the editing of a GoPro 4K 60fps video as an example.